Matiasus/stm32f103c8t6/README.md

 sudo udevadm trigger
 ```

-If error occurs *st-info: error while loading shared libraries: libstlink.so.1:cannot open shared object file: No such file or directory.* write
+If occurs **st-info: error while loading shared libraries: libstlink.so.1:cannot open shared object file: No such file or directory.** solve with
 ```
+#
 sudo ldconfig
 ```